PEARLS: Discovery of Point-Source Features Within Galaxies in the North Ecliptic Pole Time Domain Field: Summary Future Prospects

 \section{Summary \& Future Prospects}

+The superb angular resolution of \JWST/NIRCam reveals galaxies (``CPGs'') with point-like cores at the redder wavelengths.
+Based on \galfit\ analysis, 16/66 CPGs have a point-source core.
+This is a much higher frequency of point-source cores than in a control sample.

+Best-fit SEDs for the CPGs in the \JWST\ NEP--TDF field suggest that the CPGs are massive and luminous, and in most cases, the extended galaxy outshines the unresolved core.
+The SEDs are well-characterized with AGN components, though the CPG sample is not AGN-dominated.
+However, the core classification from \galfit{} suggests that at least 14 PS-CPGs host IR-luminous AGN for the following reasons: \begin{itemize} \item 14/16 are classified as AGN via their $m_{\rm F356W}-m_{\rm F444W}$ colors; \item \galfit{} prefers a point-source nucleus over a compact stellar bulge in the nucleus; \item \cigale\ finds $\langle f_{\rm AGN}\rangle= 0.47$, higher than for the control sample; and \item All display the point-source signatures in their images that motivated this work (Figure~\ref{fig:RGB_fig}). \end{itemize}

-The superb angular resolution of \JWST/NIRCam reveals galaxies (``CPGs'') with pointlike cores at the redder wavelengths.
-Best-fit SEDs for 66 such galaxies in the \JWST\ NEP TDF field suggest that the CPGs are massive and luminous, and in most cases, the extended galaxy outshines the unresolved core.
-The SEDs are well-characterized with AGN components, but the galaxies themselves appear massive and star-forming.
-Photometry at additional wavelengths and spectroscopy would aid in classifying these objects, confirming AGN presence, constraining host-galaxy parameters, and characterizing the mechanisms driving the semistellar galaxy cores.
-Additionally, cross correlation of our CPG with X-ray detections will confirm their AGN nature and measure the nuclear luminosity and absorption.
+Photometry at additional wavelengths and spectroscopy would aid in classifying these objects, confirming AGN presence, constraining host-galaxy parameters, and characterizing the mechanisms driving the pointlike galaxy cores for the entire CPG sample.
+More robust \galfit{} analysis could clarify which are either PS-CPGs or Bulge-CPGs (e.g., CPG ID 48 was classified as a Bulge-CPG despite displaying an obvious point-source signature).
+Additionally, cross correlation of our CPGs with X-ray detections will confirm their AGN nature and measure the nuclear luminosity and absorption.
+This work has identified AGN only at 4.4\,$\mu$m.
+Future work could extend this morphological classification to shorter wavelength \JWST\ data to improve the angular resolution and make it more broadly applicable---despite the larger effects from dust at the shorter wavelengths---and to test at what wavelength an automated morphological approach would break down.

 The initial visual sample selection revives the classical approach to AGN identification via a bright, star-like nucleus.
 This simple selection method is possible because of \JWST's superb angular resolution at long wavelengths, where extinction is much lower than in visible light.
 Taking advantage of the near-infrared surface brightness and morphology of our CPG sample made it possible to quantify and automate the morphological approach.
-This automated sample selection of brighter galaxies with point-source features streamlines the search and analysis of CPG-like galaxies in current and future \JWST/NIRCam imaging.
+Future simulations and modeling can refine this procedure to constrain where the PS-CPG separation from brighter galaxies and stars can confidently exist.
+Even as a prototype, this automated sample selection of brighter galaxies with point-source features streamlines the search and analysis of AGN in current and future \JWST/NIRCam imaging.

 All the \JWST\ data used in this paper can be found in MAST: \dataset[10.17909/jtd6-af15]{http://dx.doi.org/10.17909/jtd6-af15}